 You can even do physical exercises like the hanging jaw technique.
 With a relaxed mouth and jaw, exaggerate the movements of your face as you talk.
 Open your mouth wide as you make “oh” and “ah” sounds while allowing your jaw to drop low.
 It may feel silly, but this will help decrease jaw tension that affects your voice range and quality.

 After your self-assessment and practice, the last step is to seek advice and feedback from others.
 Once you feel like you’ve attained the business voice you desire, ask a friend or mentor for their honest feedback.

 If you still feel like you are struggling with your speaking voice, an effective way to make your voice sound better is to invest in a voice coach.
 A voice coach can give you actionable tips and practice sessions that will help you create the perfect business voice.

 Getting involved in a drama club could also help you improve the way your voice comes across and will make you feel more confident speaking in front of an audience.

-Learning how to make your voice sound better is a great skill to develop as it helps you communicate efficiently, sound professional, and can provide a positive perception of you and your business.
+Learning how to make your voice sound better is a great skill to develop as it helps you communicate efficiently, sound professional, build better personal connections, and can provide a positive perception of you and your business.